If you’re keen to add international experience and legal knowledge to your study program, UNSW Law offers two- to three-week Overseas Electives.

 This course at the ILS Law College, Pune, considers the role of the law in creating and perpetuating gender inequalities.
 Feminist legal theory challenges the practice and theory of law and this course explores its potential to effect social transformation in select areas of women's lives.
 The course will trace the historical development of feminist legal theory in both India and in the West, and its modern developments, including key concepts such as formal and substantive equality, the public/private divide, intersections between categories such as race, class, caste and gender, and it explores theories of universalism and cultural relativism.
 The course will also examine a range of substantive issues relevant to Indian society, including child marriage, dowry and sex-selection, and a range of issues relevant to both Indian and Australian society, including family relationships, sex work, economic empowerment of women and violence against women.
 The course aims to assist students to develop skills in critical thinking and it builds core skills that students need to examine gendered constructions of law and how those constructions lead to inequality and discrimination.
 It will be taught using an active learning approach and there will also be two field trips to local organisations in Pune.

-Law and Technology: Comparative Perspectives is taught at one of Switzerland’s leading universities – the University of Zurich.
+Law and Technology: Comparative Perspectives is taught in partnership with one of Switzerland’s leading universities – the University of Zurich, and UNSW Law.
+The host university alternates so that UNSW students attend class with students from the University of Zurich in Switzerland one January, and eighteen months later Swiss students come to UNSW in August.
 This course explores the interaction between law and technology, introducing students to the potentially problematic relationship between legal rules and technological change.
 Students engage with legal issues arising at the technological frontier across a range of legal and technological contexts.
 It links theories of law and technology, technology regulation and intellectual property with practical problem-solving activities.